Top Quark Physics at the Tevatron

-Analyses using the \ttbar\ all hadronic final state (\tthad ) exploit the jet reconstruction and $b$-jet identification capabilities of the detector to identify events of interest.
-Analyses using the \ttbar\ dilepton (\ttdil ) or lepton-plus-jets (\ttljt ) final state exploit the full range of detector capabilities using lepton and $b$-jet identification, jet reconstruction, and missing energy estimates to identify candidate \ttbar\ events.
+The \ttbar\ all hadronic final state (\tthad ) is characterized by a large jet multiplicity, and the presence of 2 $b$-quark jets.
+Analyses in this final state exploit the jet reconstruction and $b$-jet identification capabilities of the detector to identify events of interest.
+The \ttbar\ lepton+jets (\ttljt ) final state contains one high energy lepton, large \met, high jet multiplicity, and 2 $b$-quark jets.
+The \ttbar\ dilepton (\ttdil ) final state has two high energy isolated leptons and large \met\ together with 2 $b$-quark jets.
+Analyses using the dilepton or lepton+jets final state exploit the full range of detector capabilities using electron, muon, and $b$-jet identification, jet reconstruction, and missing energy estimates to identify candidate \ttbar\ events.
 Each analysis begins by choosing the subset of recorded data satisfying a particular set of trigger criteria.
 This eliminates the need to run the full analysis software over those events whose topologies and kinematics significantly differ from those expected of \ttbar\ events.
+The trigger criteria are designed to exploit a given characteristic of at least one of the \ttbar\ final states and to identify those events with high efficiency.
 For each event satisfying the trigger criteria the primary interaction vertex is identified, leptons and jets are reconstructed, an estimate of \met\ is made, and $b$-jets are identified using a dedicated algorithm.
 The event sample at this stage is dominated by background events originating from non-\ttbar\ processes.
-Additional, final state dependent, selection criteria are used to suppress these background contributions and improve the purity of the sample.
+Additional final state dependent selection criteria are used to suppress these background contributions and improve the purity of the sample.